-The Bronx Community College Geospatial Center of the CUNY CREST Institute (BGCCCI) is a collaboration between Bronx Community College of The City University of New York and CUNY Remote Sensing Earth System (CREST) Institute.
-Geospatial technology is an emerging technology that facilitates location-based analysis of geographical data acquired from a wide array of sources, including sensors mounted on platforms such as satellites and aircraft.
+The Bronx Community College Geospatial Center of the CUNY CREST Institute (BGCCCI) is a collaboration between Bronx Community College and CUNY Remote Sensing Earth System (CREST) Institute.
+BGCCCI is a unit under the Office of Academic Affairs.
+Geospatial technology is an emerging technology that involves location-based analysis of geographical data.
+The geographical data is acquired from different sources like sensors mounted on platforms such as satellites and aircraft.
 This technology has applications essential to most aspects of daily modern life.
 As a result, geospatial technologies have been growing at an exponential rate, leading to a high demand for skilled technicians.
 According to a recent report by the U.S. Department of Labor (DOL), the geospatial industry is facing critical shortages of labor skilled in the field.
-This presents an ideal opportunity for Bronx Community College – through the BCC Geospatial Center of the CREST Institute — to offer education and training in this emerging field of study.

 The mission of the BGCCCI is to educate, train and prepare BCC students to enter the workforce or pursue advanced studies in geospatial technology.
-The Center seeks to achieve this goal by engaging in the following activities:
+BGCCCI seeks to achieve this goal by engaging in the following activities:

 Geospatial Computing Center